 How many children are in the program?
 And what is the teacher/child ratio?

 We are licensed for up to 30 children in the building at one time.
-With two classes running at most times, we have approximately 15 children in each class.
-Each program has between 2-3 teachers (depending on the age of the children) with a ratio of between 1:6 and 1:7.
-The director acts as a floater during the school day.
+With 2 classes running at most times, we have approximately 15 children in each class.
+Willow class has 3 teachers, and the Oak class has 2 teachers.

 Will my child go to the Natural Classroom every week?

-The OAK class (4-5 yrs) is eligible to attend the natural classroom.
-Friday is Natural Classroom day, so if your child attends CMLC on Fridays, he will go each week (weather dependent) to the Richardson Bay Audubon Sanctuary.
+Yes!
+Friday is Natural Classroom day, so if your child attends CMLC on Fridays, they will go each week (weather dependent) to the Richardson Bay Audubon Sanctuary.
+Our Willow class begins in the Natural Classroom in February.
+The Oak class will begin their journey in the second week of school!

 Does my child have to be potty trained to attend CMLC?